risckaust/risc-documentations/docs/source/1-ros-basics.rst

 For reference see `Turtlebot wiki page <http://wiki.ros.org/Robots/TurtleBot>`_.

-Open application called **Terminator**, it's highly recommended to use this application instead of stock Terminal.
+Open application called **Terminator** (you can install it by running following command in the terminal ``sudo apt-get install terminator``), it's highly recommended to use this application instead of stock Terminal.
 You can have tabs or split windows into few terminals.
 To install the required packages, execute the following commands.

 .. code-block:: bash